JosephOdiong/PyMod/README.md

 # PyMod
+Modeling Projects:
-Modeling Project: Predicting house prices for a Real Estate Investment Trust
+- Predicting house prices for a Real Estate Investment Trust
+- Evaluating and Refining an Automobile Price prediction model